9 Paid Summer Internships for High School Students

 Program Dates: June 10 - August 9

-Eligibility: Must be 16 years of age or older, must be enrolled in high school or accepted to an undergraduate degree program.
+Eligibility: Must be 16 years of age or older, enrolled in high school, or accepted to an undergraduate degree program.
 Note.
 For the Fall/Spring Term, you must be a New York City resident and enrolled in high school.

-The NYC Office of the Mayor offers internships to high school students interested in the functioning of city government and policy.
-You can apply to the department of your choice and, if selected, will work with that department for the duration of your internship.
+The New York City Office of the Mayor offers internships to high school students interested in the operation of city government and policy.
+You can apply to the department of your choice.
 You can expect to collaborate with full-time staff and work on various projects, including conducting research, managing incoming inquiries, analyzing data, drafting briefings, staffing events, etc. Through the bi-weekly Speaker Series, you will learn more about the inner workings of the City government.
 Guest speakers include Deputy Mayors, Commissioners, Program Directors, and other senior staff.
 You will also develop a service project with other interns for New Yorkers in need.
+To learn more about this program, check out our complete guide here.

 Application deadline: February 9